holipop/soa/README.md

 print(score) -- 400
 ```

-We can get its length directly and iterate through it...
+We can get its length directly and iterate through it... (or use `:size`!)

 ```lua
 for i = 1, #scoreboard do